Priority Status Adjuncts

 You are covered in the event you become disabled or die due to a work related illness or injury.
 In the case of disability, you will receive medical coverage and wages for time lost from work.
 Payment amounts are determined under guidelines set forth by the New Jersey Compensation, Rating and Inspection Bureau as established by New Jersey State statutes.
 Rider pays the full cost of this benefit.

 Rider has a defined-contribution retirement plan underwritten by Teachers Insurance and Annuity Association (TIAA) and College Retirement Equities Fund (CREF).
 All regular employees are eligible to participate on a voluntary basis on the September 1 or March 1 coincident with or following the first anniversary of their employment.
 This waiting period is waived for new employees who have completed one year of service with another employer maintaining a 403(b) plan.
-Eligible employees must contribute a minimum of 5% in order to participate, and the University provides an 8.50% contribution for each participant.
+Eligible employees must contribute a minimum of 5% in order to participate, and the University provides a 6.0% contribution for each participant.
+Effective September 1, 2019 the University's contribution will be 5.0%.
 Employer and employee contributions are fully vested, and may be directed to fixed-income and/or equity vehicles.
 Supplemental Retirement Annuities, which have certain flexible provisions, are also available.
-In the event the employee becomes totally disabled and is enrolled in the plan, the University will continue a 13.50% contribution to the annuity contracts.
+In the event the employee becomes totally disabled and is enrolled in the plan, the University will continue a contribution to the annuity contracts.

 Flexible spending reimbursement accounts may be established for medical and/or dependent care expenses.
 Contributions are made by salary reduction and reimbursements are not taxed.